 - The stigma around mental health care is improving because of our shared challenge and experiences during the pandemic.

 Now, we’re starting to see more and more states make their temporary protocols permanent, which will help behavioral health organizations better incorporate telehealth into their long-term strategies and continue to increase access to mental health services.

-On top of these policy changes, I hope moving forward more people will see the incredible need for mental health care and hopefully go into the field.
-Because, one of our biggest persistent barriers to care is our ongoing psychiatrist shortage.
+On top of these policy changes, I hope that, moving forward, more people will see the incredible need for mental health care and hopefully go into the field.
+Because, one of our biggest, persistent barriers to care is our ongoing psychiatrist shortage.